DoviniJ/GxEprs/README.md

 **Command**
 ```
 x <- GWAS_quantitative(plink_path, "mydata", "Qpd.txt", "Qcd.txt", thread = 20)

-sink("Q_out.trd.sum") #to create a file in the working directory
-write.table(x, sep = " ", row.names = FALSE, quote = FALSE) #to write the output
-sink() #to save the output
 ```
 As explained above, “mydata” is the prefix of the PLINK format files, “Qpd.txt” is quantitative phenotype file of the discovery sample, "Qcd.txt" is the covariate file of the discovery sample, thread indicates the number of CPUs used to run the command which can be optionally specified by the user (default is 20).
-This command performs GWAS using a linear regression, and outputs GWAS summary statistics of all additive SNP effects stored in the file "Q_out.trd.sum".
+This command performs GWAS using a linear regression, and outputs GWAS summary statistics of all additive SNP effects.

 **Output**
 ```